orgMINT/MINT/README.md

 x 5 < (`true`)
 ```

-The syntax for a Mondo IF-THEN-ELSE or "if...else" operator in Mondo is and
+The syntax for a MINT IF-THEN-ELSE or "if...else" operator in MINT is and
 extension of the loop syntax.

 ```